nicksavill/DEB_development/To_Do.md

-### Content needed
+### Work needed by week
+    Class1

+    Intro to course - Catherine Need to draft ppt.
+Details of timetable, assessment, group work rules....

     Short talks from Edward, Iain and Catherine on using data in their work

-    Class1 re-vamp - gathering data in the classroom.
+    Gathering data in the classroom.
 Head diameter.
-WORKING ON Group designations - before first class?
+Drafted Group designations - before first class?
 Would be good to have them sticking in groups throughout.
     How to report av diameters and marks on coding problem?
 Just ask round class?
     Get group name and av diamter, coding answers submitted via ??? under group name